adelphi-ed-tech/au-courses/courses/intro-to-programming.md

      do they use? how do they use language to shade the issues that are most crucial to their supporters?
-   - what are the characteristics of a great speech? are the similarities between the rhetorical styles of Lincoln, Churchhill, King, Malcom X and others?
+   - what are the characteristics of a great speech? are the similarities between the rhetorical styles of Lincoln, Churchill, King, Malcom X and others?

 ### Project 3: Refactoring & Visualization